Get videos from an SD card using the Integrated Video app

 - When you have chosen a time range, tap GET VIDEO.
 A message confirms that the video is on the way.

-- In the confirmation message, tap BACK TO VIDEO LIST to return the Video List, or tap REQUEST ANOTHER VIDEO to remain in the timeline and request another video.
+- In the confirmation message, tap BACK TO VIDEO to return the Events tab, or tap REQUEST ANOTHER VIDEO to remain in the timeline and request another video.

-The requested video is added to the Video List with the Requested tag.
+The requested video is available in the Events tab with the Requested tag.

 Videos are deleted from Reveal after 90 days.
 You can request older videos within a certain time period, which depends on your data retention plan and location.